Blockchain Forensics and Compliance: Investigating Digital Assets for AML in Cyprus

 4. Use Risk-Based Controls

 Increase or decrease the intensity of monitoring activities depending on whether the customer belongs to a particular type, country, or asset exposure.
+For teams building out an enterprise framework for this, you can systematically design these workflows using the Crypto AML Compliance & Risk Assessment for CASPs under MiCA (H1057) module.

 5. Strengthen STR Submissions

-Enhance STRs filed with MOKAS utilizing forensic evidence to ensure satisfaction according to supervisory expectations.
+Enhance STRs filed with MOKAS utilizing forensic evidence to ensure satisfaction according to supervisory expectations

 6. Review CySEC Circulars on a Regular Basis